SALT LAKE CITY — A 17-year-old suspect made a juvenile court appearance on Wednesday after he was charged with killing his girlfriend two years ago.

 "They went back to square one, started reworking the case again," Gill said of police.

-Anne Kasprzak's body was discovered after a jogger noticed blood and a shoe on a footbridge over the Jordan River about 20 miles south of Salt Lake City.
-A helicopter search located her body, which police say was badly beaten.
+Kasprzak's body was discovered after a jogger noticed blood and a shoe on a footbridge over the river about 20 miles south of Salt Lake City.
+A helicopter search located her body.